sanaraya/devops-hol/Hands-on lab/HOL unguided - OSS DevOps.md

 ### Task 1: Clone a GitHub repository locally

-### Tasks to complete
+*Tasks to complete*

--   Clone the GitHub repository you forked earlier to a local repository.
+-   Clone the GitHub repository you forked earlier to a local repository

-### Exit criteria
+*Exit criteria*

--   You should have a local repository with the osTicket source code cloned locally.
+-   You should have a local repository with the osTicket source code cloned locally

 ### Summary

 In this exercise, you cloned the previously forked GitHub repository locally, so you can configure your web app.

 ## Exercise 3: Configure Git and Jenkins for continuous integration, delivery and deployment